gaearon/overreacted.io/src/pages/november-2020-endorsements/index.md

 Frankly, if you disagree with me on this, I don't think the rest of this guide will be very useful for you.

-Endorsement: Joseph R. Biden & Kamala D. Harris
+Endorsement: Joseph R. Biden & Kamala D. Harris.

 ## United States Senator